roomme13/cveupdate/README.md

 Use this bot to monitor new CVEs containing defined keywords and send alerts to Slack and/or Telegram.

-## See it in action

-Join the telegram group **[peass](https://t.me/peass)** to see the bot in action and be up to date with the latest privilege escalation vulnerabilities.

 ## Configure one for yourself

 **Configuring your own BotPEASS** that notifies you about the new CVEs containing specific keywords is very easy!